yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > <question-title></question-title>
 >
-> 1. What is the difference of the lower threshold?
-Did you get a useful primer scheme?
+> 1. What is the difference with a lower threshold?
+Did you get a primer scheme that excludes off-targets?
-> 2. What was the goal of the analysis with the additional BLAST database?
-> 3. Consider other use cases for a blast database as off-target elimination!
+> 2. Consider other use cases for a blast database beyond off-target elimination.
-> 4. What is the advantage of our result?
 >
 > > <solution-title></solution-title>
 > > 1.
-We got more potential primer schemes.
-Yes, we got 3 primer schemes, which aren't penalized as off-targets by varVAMP.
+With the lower threshold, we generated more potential primer schemes, including three, that were not penalized as off-targets by varVAMP.
 > > 2.
-To eliminate possible off-targets in sequences by giving them a high penalty.
-> > 3.
+For example, you can prepare primers to amplify specific viral genome sequences from samples of various origins, such as wastewater or animal blood, for real-time surveillance using fluorescence-based detection.
 If you want to prepare primers to amplify specific viral genome sequences of samples of various origins e.g. wastewater or animal blood samples for real-time surveillance through the fluorescence-based detection.
-> > 4.
-Now we can be certain, if we get to analyze e.g. a wastewater sample, to amplify only Polio 1 viral genome sequences with these specificly designed primers.
 > {: .solution}
 >
 {: .question}